Mechanism of self-organization in point vortex system: Kinetic equation for 2D point vortex system

-Note that the motion of the positive vortices is affected by the negative one through the velocity $\hat{\vec{u}}$ appearing in the convective term in (\ref{eqn:euler_p}), and vice versa.
-From now on, we shall denote the two equations for the positive and the negative vortices into the single formula with double-sign, like:
+Here, $\hat{\vec{z}}$ is the unit vector in the $z$-direction, and $G(\vr)$ is the 2D Green function for the Laplacian operator with an infinite domain.
+From now on, for brevity, we shall omit the dependences on $t$ and $\vr$ and denote the two equations for the positive and the negative vortices into the single formula with double-sign, if there is no ambiguity.
+For example (\ref{eqn:euler_p}) and (\ref{eqn:euler_m}) are combined into the following form: